Eigenstructure Analysis of Bloch Wave and Multislice Formulations for Dynamical Scattering in Transmission Electron Microscopy: Introduction

-Formulating \BM{the} scattering matrix \BM{from the} Bloch wave \BM{method} essentially incorporates the superposition of many periodic waves within \BM{a crystal} to solve the Schrödinger equation.
-Therefore, the relation between \BM{electrostatic} potential and Bloch waves within the crystal can be represented by an eigenvalue problem.
+Formulating the scattering matrix from the Bloch wave method incorporates the superposition of many periodic waves within a crystal to solve the Schrödinger equation.
+Therefore, the relation between electrostatic potential and Bloch waves within the crystal can be represented by an eigenvalue problem.
 Consequently, the scattering matrix is described by its eigenvalue decomposition, with the eigenvalues encoding parameters such as the specimen’s thickness, and the eigenvectors providing the Fourier coefficients of Bloch waves.
-On the other hand, \BM{the multislice method approximates the scattering processes of an incident electron wave when interacting with the electrostatic potential of the crystal by treating many thin slices of projected atomic potentials consecutively, } {with the exit wave of \ABnew{one slice is used as the input wave for the following.}}
+On the other hand, the multislice method approximates the total electrostatic potential of the crystal by subdividing it into many thin slices of projected potentials.
+Then, the incident electron wave interacts with all slices consecutively, with the exit wave of one slice being used as the input wave for the following.
+A visualization of the Bloch wave and multislice approaches is given in Fig.~\ref{fig:blochwave_vs_multislice}.
+An important benefit of the multislice method is that the eigenvalue decomposition can be avoided, facilitating a more efficient computation of the propagation through the crystal.

-The relationship between Bloch waves and the multislice method has been discussed, for instance in \cite{de2003introduction}. \BM{The scattering matrix is expressed in terms of the matrix exponential of the crystal structure matrix, } \BM{which in turn} is decomposed into phase grating and propagation operator terms.
-However, the challenge in separating both operators lies in the non-commutative nature of the matrix product, making \BM{a} simple decomposition valid only by applying the first\BM{-order} Taylor approximation, which is the core idea of the multislice \BM{method}. \ABnew{This approximation requires the slice thickness to be small, in order to ensure sufficient accuracy.}